MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

-## October x, 2024
+## October 17, 2024

-Microsoft has released the latest **Microsoft Edge Stable Channel (Version 130.0.xxxx.xx)** which incorporates the latest updates of the Chromium project.
+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 130.0.2849.46)** which incorporates the latest updates of the Chromium project.

 This update contains the following Microsoft Edge-specific updates: